 Terrestrial Ecosystems Description of Ecosystem, Vegetation Type, Original Extent, Threshold (ha, %), Ecosystem Status

 Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically The proposed site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
 The proposed site is located on an area that would have contained Swartland Alluvium Fynbos, a Critically Endangered vegetation type.
 However, the proposed site has no natural vegetation cover (only kikuyu grass/ lawn) and is completely transformed from its natural condition due to past agricultural development activities on the property.
 The Swartland Alluvium Fynbos forms part of the Fynbos biome and covers an area of 47 000 ha of the Fynbos biome.
 Original area of ecosystem 47 000 ha; remaining natural area of ecosystem (percent) 27 %; proportion of ecosystem protected 2% of original area; and known number of species of special concern 57 Red Data plant species (EX, EW, CR, EN and VU excl VU D2) and 13 endemic plant species.
 According to SANBIBGIS, approximately 2% of the ecosystem is protected in the Waterval Nature Reserve, Winterhoek (mountain catchment area) with a further 7% is found in private reserves such as Elandskloof, Langerug and Wiesenhof Wildpark.
-Please refer to figures 4 - 8 and Appendix D.
+Please refer to figures 5 - 9 and Appendix D for the Biodiversity Map, and Appendix C1 for the site photographs.

 Endangered

 Vulnerable

 Least Threatened

-Figure 6: Cape Farm Mapper - Vegetation Map.
-The site would have been covered with Swartland Alluvium Fynbos (Critically Endangered).
+Figure 8: Cape Farm Mapper - Vegetation Map.
+The site (red dot) would have been covered with Swartland Alluvium Fynbos (Critically Endangered).
 However, the site has no natural vegetation remaining, and is covered with kikuyu grass.

-Figure 7: Cape Farm Mapper - Map showing the ecosystem threat status of the site (red cross) and surrounding area.
+Figure 9: Cape Farm Mapper - Map showing the ecosystem threat status of the site (red cross) and surrounding area.
 The proposed site is located within an ecosystem that has a threat status that is Critically Endangered (Swartland Alluvium Fynbos).

 Aquatic Ecosystems

-Wetland (include channelled and seeps pans, and d unchanneled l wetlands, flats, Estu vary Coastline
+Wetland (including rivers, de channelled and unchannel seeps pans, and artificial we ed wetlands, flats, Estu Jary Coastline

 YES NO UNSURE YES NO YES NO

-Figure 8: NFEPA Map - The site (red cross) is not located within 32m of any surface water body.
-There is an artificial dam approximately 175m west of the site.
+Figure 10: NFEPA Map - The site (red dot) is not located within 32m of any surface water body.
+There is an artificial dam approximately 230m west of the site.
 Dalrivier watercourse is approximately 600m west of the proposed site.